What is Business Intelligence: a complete guide to successful BI, plus the benefits and pitfalls

 55. Organize regular data sessions: either individually or in groups organize weekly or monthly data sessions where you link continuous improvement to the dashboards with KPIs and data analysis.
 Managers and team leaders should know all about PDCA and data-driven working.

-56. Link findings back to client: together with the Product Owner, engage with the client and link back your findings so far.
+56. Link findings back to the client: together with the Product Owner, engage with the client and link back your findings so far.
 Where are things going well?
 Where is it going less well?
 How to adjust?
 What do you now expect from the client?

 57. Improve the dashboard: collect all feedback from the users and other stakeholders.
 Incorporate that into a modified data model and dashboard.
 Make this a continuous process in which the Product Owner directs.

-58. Appoint data coaches: the data coach helps decision makers in the organization make data-driven decisions on a daily and weekly basis.
+58. Appoint data coaches: the data coach helps decision-makers in the organization make data-driven decisions on a daily and weekly basis.
 A data coach also sometimes participates in meetings where decisions are made.

-60. Create a lessons learned document: from all the previous steps, you have learned a lot.
+60. Create a “lessons learned” document: from all the previous steps, you have learned a lot.
 Together with the Product Owners, draft a document summarizing the lessons learned.

-61. Repeat from step 11: make another high-priority decision and then go through the necessary steps, keeping the lessons learned in mind.
+61. Repeat step 11: make another high-priority decision and then go through the necessary steps, keeping the lessons learned in mind.
 Do this in half the time and for half the previous budget.
 You will be able to skip steps.
 That way you won’t have to select a BI tool or adjust your architecture every time.

 62. Create data quality dashboards: the more data-driven decisions you start making, the greater the importance of clean, reliable data becomes.
 Therefore, start developing dashboards for each domain that allow process owners to monitor and analyze data quality.